-If there’s a weapon you can used to end sentences, it’s this word.
-It also acts as an interjection taking up roles of words like ‘at least’, ‘well’ and ‘all in all’, to name a few.
+If there’s a weapon you can use to end all sentences, it’s this word.
+It also doubles up as an interjection when fulfilling the role of words like “at least”, “well” and “all in all” to name a few.

 Enfin, le spectacle est terminé (Finally, the show is over)